 Using examples you may encounter in your day-to-day work, this workshop will identify the skills and techniques for dealing effectively with challenging conversations.
 It will look at how you can take control of the conversation; discuss options for dealing with conflict; and, how you can develop your personal resilience when dealing with challenging conversations.

 Workshop Two – Polling District and Polling Place Reviews

 The next compulsory review must be started and completed between 1 October 2018 and 31 January 2020.
 This workshop will outline the stages of the review, looking at the process for reconsidering polling districts and their importance as the building blocks of electoral areas.
 It will look at how to involve stakeholders; how to administer the review; communication and timing issues (including the implications of the Parliamentary boundary review); and, what can go wrong and how this can be avoided.

 This workshop will outline staff recruitment ideas for electoral processes (i.e. polling station staff, canvassers…) including good practice and overcoming challenges.
 It will also look at the requirements relating to right to work and the information that you should hold for each employee.
 It will also consider issues such as Real Time Information (RTI), auto pension enrolment, working time regulations, performance related pay and the implications of the national minimum wage.

 This workshop will give you a practical understanding of the rules, pitfalls and reoccurring issues around BIDs that you need to be aware of.
 It will consider the complexities around the timetable, the ballot paper requirements and how the result is determined.
 This workshop will be 60 minutes to allow for an additional 30 minutes for you to network and visit the exhibition.

-Following on from the success of the National One Day Seminar in Nottingham, several suppliers have already booked their places at Conference.
-The plan below shows who and where they are, or will be.
+The plan below shows who and where the exhibitors will be.
 Click anywhere on it to view it in a new tab after which you can zoom in.